 Re: Liam Cooper

-You've hit the nail on the head!1964white wrote: ↑Sun Apr 02, 2023 9:58 am The very reason why we have struggled for so many years, you have to question those above whom employed them.
+1964white wrote: Sun Apr 02, 2023 9:58 am The very reason why we have struggled for so many years, you have to question those above whom employed them. :roll:

 Revie was correct, a club is only successful if the whole organisation is run efficiently from the very top right down to the tea-lady, sadly not the case at ER.